prernarohra/Heart-Disease-Prediction/README.md

 - Mental Health: Days of poor mental health in the last 30 days.
 - Physical Health: Days of poor physical health in the last 30 days.
 - Smoking: Smoking status (Yes or No).
-- Alcohol Drinking
+- Alcohol Drinking: Alcohol consumption status (Yes or No).
-- Stroke
+- Stroke: History of stroke (Yes or No).
-- DiffWalking
+- DiffWalking: Difficulty in walking or climbing stairs (Yes or No).
-- Race
+- Race: Race or ethnicity of the individual.
-- Diabetic
+- Diabetic: Diabetes diagnosis (Yes, No, or Borderline).
 - Phyisical Activity
 - General Health
 - Asthma